Narigo/scalajs-fun/README.md

 paragraph and text label.
 In the video, we see how to merge and scan `Rx.Observable` streams.
 With the `ScalaRx` implementation we can use the `triggerLater` methods to update the `result`, which basically is our counter state.

+To make it more in sync with the JavaScript implementation, we took the `Rx` context out of the Map.
+This way it will re-evaluate the `Map` with the calculations outside of the values we return for the drivers.

 ## Video 13 - Using the HTTP Driver